Blog - 26/01/2026

 Micro homes have a tendency to create particular architectural challenges that require innovative installation solutions.
 The secret is to let your home’s natural flow rather than attempting to fight it.

 Stairwell Integration is highly efficient within thin houses.
-Rather than fighting your stairs for space, consider putting a compact elevator in exactly the same stairwell space.
+Rather than fighting your stairs for space, consider installing a small elevator for house layouts directly within the stairwell space.
 Modern slim-profile small house elevators have a decent shot at coexisting with existing staircases, providing elevator functionality without closing the door on using the stairs.

 Space-saving Corner Installations utilize often unused space in the corners.
 Corner elevator installed in advantageous positions can serve multiple floors while taking up less floor space.
 This is especially beneficial in open-plan houses where the elevator is no longer a barrier but an architectural feature.